 In 2012, the Irvine Valley Regeneration Partnership in conjunction with East Ayrshire Council and Ayrshire Leader commissioned Ironside Farrar Environmental Consultants to do a study of the path network.
 The study produced the Irvine Valley Path Network Route Assessment (Priorities, Standards and Proposals) which has been used to drive the Irvine Valley Trails Project.

-Since April 2016, the Irvine Valley Trails Project has:
+The Irvine Valley Trails Project has:

 Carried out a successful consultation in which the public, key stake holders and landowners commented on the proposals put forward in the Irvine Valley Path Network Route Assessment document.